kubernetes/community/sig-contributor-experience/annual-report-2021.md

       - The previous method of holding elections was prone to issues when it came to the following:
          - Obtaining the list of elegible voters from 75,000+ contributors
          - Sending ballots out via email
-      - Elekto automated the proccess of obtaining the list of elegible voters
+      - Elekto automated the process of obtaining the list of elegible voters
       - Ballots are no longer sent out via email, and instead contributors log in to the elections site to submit their ballots.
       - More information can be found in [community issue #5096](https://github.com/kubernetes/community/issues/5096)
    - Community meeting overhaul and reboot